New Exclusive Peacock Bass Fishery - Brazil

 The camp is only open for seven weeks each season for the low water season and to minimize fishing pressure.

 River Plate's improved logistics allow them to access and operate in these extremely remote areas.
 Very shallow-draft tunnel barges help them to stage supplies and fuel closer to the camp.

-(The package includes first overnight at a luxury Hotel in Manaus and roundtrip charter flight Manuas to Camp.)
+(The package includes first overnight at a luxury Hotel in Manaus and roundtrip charter flight Manaus to Camp.)

 Peacock Bass Fishing Tips and Tactics

 Peacocks usually roam in small schools searching for baitfish, often bursting into a feeding frenzy.
-When this situation is encountered, get your fly or lure in front of the feeding fish as quickly as possible.
+When you encounter this situation, get your fly or lure in front of the feeding fish as quickly as possible.
 The sooner you cast, the better your chance of a hookup.
 Peacocks are greedy and a highly competitive schooling fish.
 Always cast a lure or fly right next to any hooked fish.
 Another peacock will almost always be close by (attracted by the commotion).
 If no strike results, continue fishing the surrounding area.

 When fishing topwater lures or flies, novice peacock anglers tend to set the hook too fast.
 Peacocks will often slap at the lure to stunt it and then come back around and firmly grab it on the second pass.
 It’s difficult to remember at first, but don’t set the hook on the strike.
 If you can’t see the plug or fly after about three seconds, drop your rod tip and set the hook as hard as you can.
 Big peacocks have very tough skin around their mouths and tend to grip the plug or fly firmly.